usetrmnl/trmnl-picker/README.md

 #### `changed` Event

+Emitted when:
-Emitted when user changes any selection (model, palette, orientation, or dark mode).
+- User changes any selection (model, palette, orientation, or dark mode)
+- **On initialization** - allows you to get the initial state immediately

 ```javascript
 document.getElementById('picker-form').addEventListener('changed', (event) => {